 - Only CFD trading for ETFs could lead to increased losses and don’t endear the app to long-term traders

-- Limited period of less than two months for demo accounts makes it hard to learn markets before you start trading for real
+- Limited period of less than two months for demo accounts if the trader is inactive

-5. Admiral Markets: Wide choice of ETF offerings for direct investment as CFDs
+5. Admiral Markets: Wide choice of ETF offerings for direct investment and as CFDs

-- Number of ETFs: More than 370 ETFs on CFD trading, including more than 200 ETFs on real trading
+- Number of ETFs: More than 352 ETFs on CFD trading, plus more than 240 ETFs to invest in

 - Min. deposit: Equivalent of $100

-Admiral Markets offers an above-average amount of ETFs to trade, including many popular US and UK ETFs.
-It emphasizes CFD trading, but it does offer more than 200 real ETFs to trade, meaning you own the underlying asset.
-It also allows fractional trading on ETFs, making it easier to start with investing with a lower initial outlay.
+Admiral Markets offers an above-average number of ETFs to trade, including many popular US and UK ETFs.
+It emphasizes CFD trading, but it also offers more than 240 real ETFs to trade, meaning you own the underlying assets.
+It also allows fractional trading on ETFs, making it easier to start investing with a lower initial outlay.

 The platform is regulated by various agencies, including the FCA in the UK.
-One of the best things about Admiral Markets is its array of educational resources, including a glossary of financial terms, 46 articles alone on ETF trading, plus video tutorials.
-Admiral Markets has been around for 13 years in the UK, so it is well-established.
-It also supports MetaTrader 4 and 5 platforms, complete with advanced charting, technical analysis tools, and automated trading options.
+One of the best aspects of Admiral Markets is its extensive array of educational resources, including a glossary of financial terms, 47 articles on ETF trading alone, and video tutorials.

-Some of the other advantages of trading ETFs on Admiral Markets is it charges no commissions on ETF trades, it offers a demo account with $10,000 in virtual funds that allows investors to try out ETF trades with no risk and it has copy trading.
+Some of the other advantages of trading ETFs on Admiral Markets is it charges only 0.1 % of trade value in commissions on ETF trades and has copy trading.
 The platform is known for dependable customer service through the phone, email or by live chat.

-Some of the negatives for Admiral Markets is an inactivity fee of €10 that kicks in after 24 months of inactivity and a demo account that has only $10,000 in virtual funds and lasts only a month unless you sign up for a live account.
+Some of the negatives for Admiral Markets is an inactivity fee of €10 that kicks in after 24 months of inactivity and a demo account that lasts only a month unless you sign up for a live account.

 Pros